What do registration fees cover and how are they

 AIGA does offer a comprehensive resource for those interested in

-Education Directory is intended to help the individual make
+a career in design.
+AIGA Career and Education Guide is intended to help the individual make

-decisions about preparing for a career in graphic design.
+decisions about preparing for a career in design.
 It

 defines the purpose and practice of the field and identifies the